 4 Tax Cuts and Jobs Act Provisions Set to End - How Will It Affect You?

 When the Tax Cuts and Jobs Act (TCJA) was signed in 2017, it set into motion one of the most extensive overhauls of the tax code in nearly 30 years.
-Changes were made for both individuals and corporations; the individual tax provisions are set to expire in 2025.
-While that expiration is a few years away – and there’s always the possibility of new legislation before it expires – it is a good idea for taxpayers to plan for the end of TCJA now.
-Below are four of the individual provisions that are set to expire which could affect your taxes when you file in 2026.
+Changes were made for individuals and corporations; the individual tax provisions expire in 2025, potentially impacting millions of taxpayers starting in 2026.
+While new legislation could extend or modify these provisions, taxpayers should plan for these impending changes.

 TCJA: Personal Taxes